cicomsa/uploadMe/README.md

 ## The main goal of the app is:

-* To learn to upload and display an image from a computer
+* To learn to upload and display an image from a computer in a React-Redux app

 ## To run the app: